In 2010, there were fewer than five craft beer breweries in West Virginia.

 In 2020, this recession-proof industry has continued to expand and with it a new and direct pipeline of Apprenticeship so people interested in working in West Virginia’s swiftly growing manufacturing sector can do so without leaving the state, allowing residents the knowledge they need to be a vital part of the industry.

-The West Virginia Development Office’s Apprenticeship in Motion (AIM WV) program has teamed up with the U.S. Department of Labor Office of Apprenticeship and Bridge Valley Community and Technical College to establish one of only a handful of U.S. DOL-registered Brewers Apprenticeship programs in the country.
+The West Virginia Department of Economic Development’s Apprenticeship in Motion (AIM WV) program has teamed up with the U.S. Department of Labor Office of Apprenticeship and Bridge Valley Community and Technical College to establish one of only a handful of U.S. DOL-registered Brewers Apprenticeship programs in the country.

 Loosely utilizing the framework of a 2016 apprenticeship originally built by the Iowa Brewers Guild, US DOL Apprenticeship reps have built a new apprenticeship in WV collaborating with Apprenticeship sponsor Bridge Valley, where chemistry professor Michael Parsons launched a two-year Brew Tech associate degree program in the fall semester of 2020.
 Those classes teach a valuable Swiss-Army knife of diverse and essential skills including not only brew chemistry, production and sanitation, but also business, marketing, sales and environmental sustainability.